 The MO HealthNet, Managed Care, Transition of Care policy is publicly available in the Managed Care Contract located at https://dss.mo.gov/business-processes/managed-care/.
-The policy requires newly enrolled members and members transitioning from one health plan to another to receive, at a minimum, the following services:
+The policy requires newly enrolled members and members transitioning from one health plan to another, moving to or from Fee-For-Service, or moving to or from the Specialty Plan to receive, at a minimum, the following services:

-- Transfer of relevant member information including medical records and other pertinent materials to ensure a smooth transition. - Provide care coordination for prescheduled health services, access to preventive and specialized care, care management, member services, and education with minimal disruption to members' established relationships with providers and existing care treatment plans. - Work with out-of-network providers to affect a smooth transfer of care to appropriate innetwork providers. - Facilitate continuity of care for medically necessary covered services. - Ensure that any member entering the health plan is held harmless by the provider for the costs of medically necessary covered services except for applicable MO HealthNet cost sharing.

-- Allow non-pregnant members receiving a physician authorized course of treatment to continue to receive such treatment, without any form of prior authorization and without regard to whether such services are being provided by in-network or out-of-network providers, for the lesser of sixty (60) calendar days or until the member has been seen by the assigned primary care provider who has authorized a course of treatment. - Allow pregnant members to continue to receive services from their behavioral health treatment provider, without any form of prior authorization, until the birth of the child, the cessation of pregnancy, or loss of eligibility. - Ensure that inpatient and residential treatment days are not prior authorized during transition of care.
+- Transfer of relevant member information including medical records and other pertinent materials to ensure a smooth transition. - Provide care coordination for prescheduled health services, access to preventive and specialized care, care management, member services, and education with minimal disruption to members' established relationships with providers and existing care treatment plans. - Work with out-of-network providers to affect a smooth transfer of care to appropriate innetwork providers. - Facilitate continuity of care for medically necessary covered services. - Ensure that any member entering the health plan is held harmless by the provider for the costs of medically necessary covered services except for applicable MO HealthNet cost sharing. - Allow non-pregnant members receiving a physician authorized course of treatment to continue to receive such treatment, without any form of prior authorization and without regard to whether such services are being provided by in-network or out-of-network providers, for the lesser of sixty (60) calendar days or until the member has been seen by the assigned primary care provider who has authorized a course of treatment. - Allow members in their third trimester of pregnancy to continue to receive services from their prenatal care provider (in-network or out-of-network) without any form or prior authorization, through the postpartum period (defined as 60 calendar days from date of birth. - Allow pregnant members to continue to receive services from their behavioral health treatment provider, without any form of prior authorization, until the birth of the child, the cessation of pregnancy, or loss of eligibility. - Ensure that inpatient and residential treatment days are not prior authorized during transition of care.